BlAcKyCoDe50/Amazon_Clone/README.md

     <td style="object-fit: cover;"><img src="ss_2.png" alt="Product Page Screenshot" width="300"/></td>
   </tr>
 </table>
 This project is a static front-end clone of the Amazon shopping website.
 It's important to note that this clone is not responsive and may not provide an optimal viewing experience on all devices.
-The primary goal of this project is to showcase HTML and CSS skills in replicating a real-world website.fdgmj
+The primary goal of this project is to showcase HTML and CSS skills in replicating a real-world website.Dipamnshu Raj

 ## Demo
 ![Homepage Screenshot](ss_1.png)